Apple Terminal

 Expected output

-Usually no output, though sudo may ask for a password.
+Usually no output, though sudo may ask for an administrator password before changing the local DNS cache state.

 System impact

 Stops processes.
-The local DNS cache is flushed and mDNSResponder is signaled to reload.
+The local DNS cache state changes: cached resolver answers are cleared, and mDNSResponder is signaled to reload.

 May require elevated permissions on protected paths or service-owned files.